 about

-• As the daughter of a Korean adoptee, I have always struggled with my connection to my ancestry.
-I was born into a rich culture that I was not culturally a part of, I never felt justified identifying fully as Korean or American.
+As the daughter of a Korean adoptee, I have always struggled with my connection to my ancestry.
+I am genetically connected to a rich culture that I was not culturally a part of, I never felt justified identifying fully as Korean or American.
 I utilize Korean forms, namely the Korean moon jar, to display imperfect beauty.
 These forms are evocative representations of the nation as a whole, and I am able to situate myself into a larger conversation of the many unique experiences of descendants of immigrants.
 Through my work I connect personal feelings of family, social constructs, and fleeting moments, to the ideas of the Korean makers of the Joseon Dynasty.

-2026 BFA (candidate) in Studio Art, University of Nebraska-Lincoln, Lincoln, NE
+2026 BFA (candidate) in Studio Art, Option in Ceramics, University of Nebraska-Lincoln, Lincoln, NE

 (Expected graduation May 2026)